reycuba0918/Boolean-Algebra/README.md

 ```
 1 * 0 + 1 = 1
 ```

+### Characters in a Boolean Constant Expresssion

+* '1' stands for True.
+It indicates the affirmative or positive state in logical operations.
+* '0' represents False.
+It indicates the negative or opposite state in logical operations.
+* '!' symbol represents the logical NOT operation.
+It is used to invert the truth value of the the operand to the right of the symbol.
+* '+' symbol is used to represent the logical OR operation.
+This operation evaluates to True ('1') if at least one of the operands is True
+* '*' symbol represents the logical AND operation.
+This operation evaluates to True ('1') if both operands are True
+* "()" similar to standard arthimic, in Boolean arithmetic, the parentheses "()" are used to group expressions.

 ### `boolean_constant_expresssion()`

 `boolean_constant_expresssion()` creates `boolean_constant_expresssion` from a given `expression`, which the answer for is stored in `output`.